ademhoskin/YouTubeMP3Converter/README.md

 ## Notes:
 Make sure when downloading, you have permissions on the directory, otherwise you will get an error popup.
 (Errno 13- Permission Denied)
-### Known Issues:
+### Current bugs:
-When program successfully downloads, the popup window is not visible.
+Kubuntu 22.10: When program successfully downloads, the popup window is not visible.
 The program will still work, just close the window through your taskbar.
 I will figure a fix for it :).